 She told herself to pull away, told herself to fight him off.
 But he was hardly holding her now, his hands moving to run down her back, his lips pressing more firmly, and she opened her mouth to him.

 "Spock?"
-McCoy's voice rang through the observation lounge, and Spock sank with her to the floor so they would not be seen.
+McCoy's voice rang through the observation lounge, and Spock sank with her to the floor so they wouldn't be seen.
 She allowed him to push her down, knew she could have called out, but she was too busy kissing him, too busy trying to memorize this moment because while she might not be able to fight him, she was able to remember how things had turned out in the past.

 Spock's hands were no longer on her back, and she moaned, but Len was gone, had given up and shut off the lights of the lounge as he left.
 Only the emergency lights were on, and they and the starlight were the only illumination in the room.